 Collaborative Law Attorney Lake Forest, IL

-Our collaborative law attorneys in Lake Forest, IL from Hurst, Robin & Kay, LLC can handle contested divorce cases as well as uncontested divorces, with an emphasis on family law.
+Our collaborative law attorneys in Lake Forest, IL from Hurst, Robin & Kay, LLC can handle contested divorce cases in Illinois as well as uncontested divorces, with an emphasis on family law.
 Our law firm assists families in making the transition from marriage to post-divorce life.
 A skilled and experienced IL collaborative law attorney can ensure you the best possible outcome by offering mediation services.

 As a proficient child custody legal services provider, our team can help with court order modifications, spousal support (alimony) terms, and post-divorce settlements.
 Contact us if you would like to know more about options for customizing your divorce settlement.
 We encourage you to contact us to discuss your case with our team at Hurst, Robin & Kay, LLC as soon as possible.